chuyaowang/obsidian/Machine Learning/Concepts/Softmax.md

 - **Relative Importance**: The original vector might represent some form of raw, unbounded scores indicating the relative importance or likelihood of different classes or outcomes.
 By exponentiating these scores, we are effectively translating them into a scale where the differences become more pronounced.

 - **Normalization**: Once we have these pronounced differences, normalizing them ensures that they can be interpreted as probabilities.
 Probabilities inherently need to sum to one, providing a meaningful way to compare the relative likelihoods of different outcomes.

-### Example to Illustrate

-Consider a simple example where we have scores from a classification model: $[2.0, 1.0, 0.1]$.

-1. **Exponentiation**:
-   - $e^{2.0} \approx 7.39$
-   - $e^{1.0} \approx 2.72$
-   - $e^{0.1} \approx 1.11$
+-

-2. **Sum of Exponentials**:
-   - Sum $\approx 7.39 + 2.72 + 1.11 = 11.22$

-3. **Normalization**:
-   - Probability for the first element: $\frac{7.39}{11.22} \approx 0.66$
-   - Probability for the second element: $\frac{2.72}{11.22} \approx 0.24$
-   - Probability for the third element: $\frac{1.11}{11.22} \approx 0.10$

-This transforms the original scores into a probability distribution $[0.66, 0.24, 0.10]$, which is easy to interpret: the first class is the most likely, the second is less likely, and the third is the least likely.

 ### Why Use Softmax Instead of Other Functions?

-- **Exponentiation and Differentiation**: The exponential function’s properties ensure that even small differences in scores become significant after exponentiation, which is crucial for distinguishing between classes.
+- **Exponentiation and Differentiation**: The exponential function’s properties ensure that even _small differences in scores become significant after exponentiation_, which is crucial for distinguishing between classes.
 Moreover, the softmax function is differentiable, allowing it to be used effectively in gradient-based optimization methods common in neural networks.

 - **Handling Logits**: Raw scores (logits) can be negative, zero, or positive, and their scale can vary.
 The softmax function handles this by converting any range of input values into a well-defined probability distribution.

-### Summary

-The softmax function turns a vector of arbitrary real numbers into a vector of probabilities by emphasizing differences between the numbers and normalizing them to sum to one.
-This transformation makes sense because it leverages the properties of exponentiation to highlight relative importance and ensures a meaningful probabilistic interpretation through normalization.

 ## Temperature